• Share this on:

 The middle market: practical consumers

-Practical consumers shop in the middle market, where brands and retailers such as Minimum and Marc O’Polo sell functional and fashionable items.
+Practical consumers shop in the middle market, where brands and retailers such as Marc O’Polo sell functional and fashionable items.
 The focus is on washability, durability, fit and medium-quality materials.
 Buyers may require sustainable fabrics.
 Order quantities are high, retail prices low to medium.
 This segment is under pressure.

 Price-conscious consumers